sudarshansudarshan/aicamp/Faq.md

 **25. Is there any placement support provided?**

 In the latter phase of the program, iHub-AWaDH, the Technology and Innovation Foundation at IIT Ropar, will facilitate connections between students and startups.
 However, it's important to note that neither IIT Ropar nor iHub-AWaDH guarantees placements for students enrolled in the program.

+**26. Is there any possibility of receiving concessions in the program?**

+Yes, entry to the program is subject to interviews.
+If we find a candidate with exceptional overall performance, a strong statement of purpose, and who is clearly deserving and if you do well while running that program, we may put their case forward to the committee for consideration of concessions.
+It's important to know that there's no sure thing, and dealing with any changes to manage costs might be tough for us.